We make progress by

-Driving the
+Driving the Economy

 Our economy depends on the products and fuels derived from petroleum and natural gas.
-Liquid fuels like diesel, jet fuel, and gasoline keep our supply chains and people moving, while petrochemicals form the material building blocks for microchips, medical devices, solar panels, food packaging, and innumerable other essential products.
-America’s refiners, petrochemical manufacturers, and midstream companies — who make and move oil, gas, fuels, and petrochemicals — drive our country’s economic health and success.
+Liquid fuels like diesel, jet fuel, and gasoline keep our supply chains and people moving, while petrochemicals form the material building blocks that go into microchips, medical devices, solar panels, food packaging, and innumerable other essential products.

 The Spotlight